-Having eaten the all-encompassing cozido at local tascas, it takes a large creative mind to synthesize the dish’s melange of porky elements into a cohesive, condensed ‘prato’.
+Having eaten the all-encompassing cozido at local tascas, we appreciate that it takes a large creative mind to synthesize the dish’s melange of porky elements into a cohesive, condensed ‘prato’.
 Avillez achieves this feat by taking the essence of cozido and ‘minimalizing’ the dish like a Frank Stella painting with key culinary elements in sharp focus.

-And we can’t forget ridiculously fresh seabass flavored with a hint of smokiness and topped with a rich avocado puree.
+And we can’t forget ridiculously fresh sea bass flavored with a hint of smokiness and topped with a rich avocado puree.
 We could go on, but part of the fun of dining at Belcanto is an element of surprise that we don’t want to ruin.

 Belcanto Final Thoughts

 Belcanto is probably the most expensive restaurant in Lisbon and a culinary splurge that not all can afford.
 However, food travelers who book ahead and have the resources will not want to miss out on this culinary experience.

 Let’s face it – dining in Lisbon is typically cheap.
 It’s entirely possible for a couple to eat in the city for less than 50€ a day.
 We recommend that you use the money you save while eating at local tascas to pay for an extraordinary meal at Belcanto.

 While you can call or email the restaurant, the easiest option is to make an online reservation in advance of your visit.
 Belcanto’s reservation system accepts reservations for up to six people.